You want to know why I'm writing novels for young teen and tween girls, right?

-More important stuff: I'm married to a guy who has red hair and we have a dog with the same colour fur, but none of our four kids ended up with the red hair.
+More important stuff: I'm married to a guy who has red hair and we used to have a dog with the same colour fur (the current dog is black) but none of our four kids ended up with the red hair.
 They all started out blonde, just like I did.
 Actually, they all started out bald, just like I did, and then turned blonde.
 For the record, we've got two boys and two girls which is kind of what I'd always hoped for.

 Other important stuff: I'm a Christian, which means I rely on the fact that God completely loves and accepts me because of Jesus.
 I wouldn't change the decision I made early on in my life to follow Jesus.
 He's only done good things for me!
 If you're interested in a life lived with God, you can find out more about it at www.fervr.com.
 (I've written some articles on there about friendship too.)

 I grew up overseas.
 I was born in Australia but when I was 3 my parents moved our family to Pakistan where we lived until I was 16.
 We had regular visits back to Australia, but I really only liked it for its TV programs, chocolate and grandparents, none of which we had in Pakistan.

 I went to a British day school for primary and then an international boarding school for most of my high school, which was equal parts amazing fun and horrendous terrible.
 I know what it feels like to be a bit of an outsider, to have your friends leave, or to have big upheavals in your life.

 When I came back to Australia with my international, half-American, half-English accent everyone wanted me to "say something - it sounds so cute!"
 (Now I sound like more of a regular Aussie.
 I tend to adapt.)

 As a writer, my aim is to write two books a year for the next ten years.
 If you've got an idea for what you think I should write about, send me an email.